-Step 3: Exit the airport.
+Step 3: Exit the port of entry.

-Departures – what to do when departing
+Departures – what to do when departing South Africa

 - Webinar on South African Traveller Declaration – If you missed the recent webinar on the online Traveller Declaration system, you can view it on the SARS TV channel.
 Or you can view the Traveller Declaration system presentation delivered during the webinar here.
 The webinar provided more information about the new traveller declaration system.